 - A : Hard - a walk that will have a number of areas that can place a demand on the physical and mental capability of the walker.
 There are a number of ascents/descents during the walk, the route at times will require careful navigation and foot placement.
-Steep ascents and descents, wet ground and distance contribute to the designation "A" Note that designations of "A+" or "A++" have been used for even more challenging walks.
+Steep ascents and descents, wet ground and distance contribute to the designation "A" Note that a designation of "A+" has been used for even more challenging walks.

 - B : Moderate - a walk that will include one or two physically or mentally demanding stretches.
 There may be a number of ascents and descents which could be considered challenging again B+ may be a little more challenging

-- C : Easier - a walk that can be completed without undue stress or physical strain.
+- C : Easy - a walk that can be completed without undue stress or physical strain.
 Normally low level walks with easy escape routes to a village or town.
 A walk may be designated as 'Easy' though it could be demanding due to the distance and time taken to complete.
 Please note that most walks take place in the surrounding hills and involve some ascents, our beautiful town is surrounded by hills!